 To contribute to the sustainability of the small, traditional dairy farming model in Algeria, H’lib Dzair provides farmers with technical expertise as well as individual audits and advice, enabling them to become more competitive and to reduce their ecological footprint.
-Milk collectors are also supported to improve milk quality.

-Technicians and farmers trained
+technicians and farmers trained